 - They know you

-After all these years your family and friends know you better than anyone.
-So, use them as a sounding board to talk about your ideas.
-They’ll have a good understanding of what you’re passionate about and may help you unlock some new options you hadn’t considered.
+Use your family and friends as a sounding board to talk about your ideas because they have a good understanding of what you’re passionate about and may help you unlock options you hadn’t considered.

 - They’re a resource

-Your family and friends are the closest and likely most invested network you have and they may be more connected than you realise.
+Your family and friends are your most invested network and may be more connected than you realise.
 You can ask them to reach out to their network for you.
-Who knows, it could lead to an introduction that could set you on your new career path, or at the very least a conversation with someone that has done it all before.
+Who knows, it could lead to a life-changing introduction, or at the very least a conversation with someone that has done it all before.

 - They’ll keep you motivated

-Three questions you should ask your family and friends if you’re feeling stuck and unsure of what to do next:
+She recommends asking these three questions to friends or family if you’re stuck and unsure of what to do next:

 - What do I do well?